CURRENT CLASSES 2023

 This class is for students interested in deepening their studies in Taijiquan.
 All of the health benefits of the Short Form are also gained in the study of the Long Form.
 The Long Form has 37 unique postures, which are performed in a particular sequence.
 In addition to the Long Form, students in this class also learn how the postures are applied in martial practice.
 Many different partner exercises are included as well as the practice known as "Push Hands".

 Seminars are two to six hour lessons that give students a chance to learn and practice new skills or refine something that you already know.
 The half day seminars are usually on Sunday afternoons and full day seminars are usually on Saturdays with a morning session 9am to noon and an afternoon session 1-4 pm

 Martial Applications of Short Form

-It is essential for anyone who plans to teach tai chi to know where the postures came from.
+It is essential for anyone who plans to teach tai chi to know where the postures came from and how to demonstrate the application.
+It is very helpful to know what the original purpose of a posture was to be able to perform it correctly.
 The applications for many of the 24 short form postures will be discussed and practiced.

 Push Hands Introduction